juxhouse/bela-resources/README.md

 # BELA
 The Browser for Enterprise-Level Architecture

-[BELA](https://jux.house/bela) is a platform to visualize and navigate any software architecture, from high-level business domains down to projects and code elements.
+[BELA](https://jux.house/bela) is a platform to visualize and navigate any software architecture, from high-level business domains down to code elements.

 ## Main Features